 - In the menu bar, click on “Media” menu and then click on “Stream”.

 - Now, you can see an open media dialog.
 Select a video file that you want to stream and click on “Add”.
 (I would recommend you to use MP4 files for streaming.)

 - After adding a video file, add subtitles (if any) and click on “Stream” button.

 - Now, in this screen, ensure that the file URL is correct and click “Next”.

 - Now, you can see a new tab formed.
-Under this tab, in the address text box enter your LAN IP address, that generally starts from “192.168.xx.xx”.
+Under this tab, in the address text box enter your LAN IP address, which generally starts from “192.168.xx.xx”.
 Let the base port be Default.
 Now click on “Next” button.

 - Match your settings to that in the image below.
 You can enter anything in the SAP announce.
-Click stream.
+Click Stream.

 This was all that you have to do.
 You’ve configured your streaming settings – now it is time to check whether it works or not.